zero3smart/steemit/app/help/en/faq.md

 #### Withdraw Steem Dollars to a Bitcoin address
 https://steemit.com/steem-help/@piedpiper/how-to-withdraw-your-steem-dollars-in-less-that-a-minute

-#### Convert Steem Dollars to a countrys currency and withdraw to a bank account
+#### Convert Steem Dollars to a country’s currency and withdraw to a bank account
 https://steemit.com/tutorial/@beanz/how-to-get-my-usdteemit-money-into-my-bank-account

 #### Convert STEEM to many other cryptocurrencies via ShapeShift